aldosilva6/headfirstpatterns/observer/README.md

 Design Principle: Strive for loosely coupled designs between objects that interact.

 We code to concrete implementation, not interfaces.
 For every new display we'll need to alter the code.
 We have no way to add(or remove) display element at runtime.
 We haven't encapsulated the parts that changes.
-WeatherData class violate encapsulation.

 BEFORE